 For gamma radiation, a two-factor experiment was laid down in randomized complete block design (RCBD) in split plot arrangement with three replications.
 Three green gram varieties such as Shwe Toe-009, MAS-1 and Yezin-9 were tested at main factors while doses of gamma radiation served as sub-factors.
 The same design and layout were used for ethyl methane sulphonate (EMS) treatments.
 The experiments were carried out at the laboratory of BPE, YAU in April 2024 to determine LD50 for each variety.
 LD50 values based on seed germination and plant survival were calculated to optimize different doses of gamma radiation and EMS.
 Based on gamma radiation and EMS mutagenesis, hundred seeds of each treatment along with untreated seeds as control were placed in petridishes over moistened germination paper under seed germinator at 25±1⁰C.
 The germination (%) of the untreated and treated seeds in petridishes were recorded to decide the effective doses of mutagens.
 The number of germinated seeds was counted from third to seventh days after testing.
 The induction of germination was interpreted as the appearance of a cotyledonary leaf.

 The percentage of seed germination and survival were recorded for each treatment in each variety separately.
-The percentage of germination and survival were calculated using the following formulae suggested by (Olasupo et al., 2016).
+The percentage of germination and survival were calculated using the following formulae suggested byOlasupo et al., (2016).

 Seed Germination (%) = No. of Germinated Seeds Normal SeedlingsNo. of Seeds Kept for Germination ×100